dbaarda/workspace-tools/3DPrinting/BridgeExtrusion.md

 Internal bridge lines are less important so speed matters more.
 They also have shorter anchor lines that have less risk of artifacts from anchor over-extrusion.
-This suggests using a larger diameter with less overlap for faster printing.
+This suggests using a larger diameter with less overlap, and maybe even spacing, for faster printing.

-In theory OrcaSlicer's thick bridges setting uses a better bridge model than the legacy bridges, but unfortunately it includes a small hard-coded gap between lines that makes it hard to get decent overlap for thinner bridges.
+In theory OrcaSlicer's thick bridges setting uses a better bridge model than the thin bridges, but unfortunately it includes a small hard-coded gap between lines that makes it hard to get decent overlap for thinner bridges.
 It is possible to get OK overlap for large diameters.
-The legacy bridges can get better overlap for small diameters.
+The thin bridges can get better overlap for small diameters.
 It is also possible to get OK overlap for larger diameters, but not as good as you can get with thick briges.

 The 120% limit on `bridge_density` limits how much overlap you can get for larger diameters using either bridge type, but limits it a little less for thick bridges.
-It doesn't limit the overlap for small diameters with legacy bridges.
+It doesn't limit the overlap for small diameters with thin bridges.

 This suggests a few options with various different compromises.